One US Soldier Killed, Four Injured in Attack in Somalia

-US Special Forces on a training mission in southern Somalia came under mortar and small arms fire from insurgent forces in the region.
+US Special Forces on a training mission in southern Somalia came under mortar and small arms fire from insurgent forces in the region, AFP and the New York Times reported, citing Defense Department officials.
 The Americans were working in cooperation with local partner forces when they were attacked.
-It isn't clear whether any Somali forces were killed or injured in the onslaught.
+Partner soldiers from Somalia or Kenya are said to have been on the mission and may have also been injured, though there is yet no confirmation of this.

-The US Special Forces team were from the 3rd Special Forces Group, whose Area of Responsibility is in Africa, and fell under fire as they were constructing a new forward operating base.
+The US Special Forces team were from the 3rd Special Forces Group, whose area of responsibility is in Africa, were constructing a new forward operating base.
 The injured service members were medevaced to Djibouti, where US Africa Command (AFRICOM) maintains its Camp Lemonnier base.
 The condition of the injured American troops remains unknown.

 All comments